alphagov/govuk-rfcs/rfc-126-custom-configuration-for-dependabot.md

 - 7378 PRs wouldn't have been raised (10216 rather than the 17526 we've had so far).
 - The mean time to merge would have decreased from almost 3 days to just under 2 days.
-- The ignored libraries take on average 3.5 days to merge.
+- The ignored libraries alone would have taken on average 3.5 days to merge.

 In theory, by limiting the number of libraries that get updated by Dependabot, our applications would end up less up to date.
 However, by prioritising certain libraries over others, we should end up in a situation where our applications are actually _more_ up to date in the areas we care about (security, frameworks, internal libraries).